ThanhDustin/project-BNPL-Credit-Risk-Fraud-Analysis-/README.md

 The most severe operational leak was found in **3-month loans for Basic KYC users**, hitting a critical **28.96% default rate** across a massive volume of 1,478 loans.
 (Additionally, Premium users on 12-month terms also hit a 35.1% default, though at a lower volume).
 This concentrated pattern strongly indicates targeted exploitation of high-value, highly liquid goods under relaxed underwriting conditions, rather than standard, widespread credit deterioration.

 **
+## 🚀 Recommendations
+1. **Surgical Credit Freeze:** Immediately halt or heavily restrict Electronics financing for the "New Merchant" cohort, particularly for Basic KYC applicants.
+2. **Underwriting Recalibration:** Align the approval threshold for new merchants (currently ~81%) back to the legacy baseline (~73%) until enhanced credit scoring models are deployed.
 ## 📊 Dashboard Previews

 ![Dashboard](https://github.com/ThanhDustin/project-BNPL-Credit-Risk-Fraud-Analysis-/blob/main/trang1.png)